megadoc/megadoc/packages/megadoc-plugin-skeleton/README.md

-# tinydoc-plugin-skeleton
+# megadoc-plugin-skeleton

-This package contains a starter plugin code for tinydoc and is a good place to start if you're about to write a new plugin.
+This package contains a starter plugin code for megadoc and is a good place to start if you're about to write a new plugin.

 Refer to each folder's README.md for more contextual information.